Western Macedonia: Economy

 The region has one operational Industrial Area in Florina and another one under construction in Kozani.
 The secondary sector is very important for the Regional economy, mainly due to the mining activities, the production of electric power (70% of country's total power is produced in the Region) and the fur-leather sector.
 However, "soft" structures have not followed the general improvement of heavy infrastructures, a situation that has to be remedied, in order to achieve an overall higher economic development of the Region.
 The R&D services are at a rather low level: only 3,5% of the country's total research foundations are situated in the Region.
 Among them, the University of Western Macedonia plays an important role in supporting the regional research and educational efforts.
 However, an enhanced interaction with SME's will be a crucial factor, in order to improve the productivity and the added value of products and services generated in the Region of Western Macedonia.
 Some of its more famous products are marbles, Saffron (krokos Kozanis), fruits, Florina peppers, local wines (Kozani, Amyntaio), furs (Kastoria, Siatista) and specialized arts and crafts industry.

-The Egnatia motorway via Egnatia (Trans – European Network) that crosses the region, along with its two vertical National Roads, form a network that dramatically improves the transport conditions in the Region and alter its traditional "isolation" image, mainly due to its mountainous landscape.
+The A2 motorway (Egnatia Odos, Trans–European Network) that crosses the region, along with its two vertical National Roads, form a network that dramatically improves the transport conditions in the Region and alter its traditional "isolation" image, mainly due to its mountainous landscape.
 On the other hand, the railroad network is insufficient and the two airports (Kozani and Kastoria) can only serve small passenger planes.
 The telecommunication network has dramatically improved over the last decade, providing the regional population with adequate services and modern facilities.

 The last years the region is being developed in tourism mainly on winter.
 It is the only Greek region without sea coast, but there are a lot of lakes, mountains, villages and two big ski centers in Florina (Vigla) and Grevena (Vasilitsa) and one other under construction in Kozani (Velvendos).

 The administrative building of Western Macedonia region is located in Zone of Alternate Urban Planning (ZEP) in the city of Kozani.

 The Gross domestic product (GDP) of the province was 4.0 billion € in 2018, accounting for 2.1% of Greek economic output.
 GDP per capita adjusted for purchasing power was 17,700 € or 59% of the EU27 average in the same year.
 The GDP per employee was 79% of the EU average.

 The unemployment rate stood at 19.7% in 2021, one of the highest regional unemployment rates in the European Union.